The-Marcy-Lab-School/problem-set-6_0/README.md

 3. What is the difference between HTTP and HTTPS?

 4. Security is an important concept for web applications.
-What are two ways we can try to prevent a user's session from being highjacked?
+What are two ways we can try to prevent a user's session from being hijacked?

 5. What is the Same Origin Policy?
 What about CORS?
 How are they related?